Are Poodles Smart

 Should I Get A Poodle

 The short answer is yes.
-The Poodle is smart, affectionate, loyal, and a great companion.
-They love kids, at least the larger poodles do, and will get along with other family pets.
+The Poodle is intelligent, affectionate, loyal, and a great companion.
+They love kids, at least the larger poodles, and will get along with other family pets.
 The Poodle came to the United States in the 1800s and, for many years, was the country’s most popular breed.
 It still ranks consistently in the top 10 favorite breeds, and I see no reason for that popularity to decline.

-With the wide range of colors and sizes that the Poodles come in, you will surely find one that fills your doggy needs!
+With the wide range of colors and sizes the Poodles come in, you will find one that fills your doggy needs!
 And remember, the Poodle is a brilliant dog.